Vet Advice: Is There an Apoquel Alternative for Dogs?

 The ones I’ve used the most are made by Douxo.
 Their product called Douxo Calm Mousse is a convenient foam you apply to your dog’s skin.
 At least one scientific study found it to be effective at reducing skin inflammation (3).
 And veterinary dermatologists frequently prescribe Douxo products for allergic dogs I’ve referred to them.

-Click to go to Start Here page and see links to products
+Click to go to the Resources page and see links to products

 Fish Oil/Omega-3 Fatty Acids